MUnique/OpenMU/src/ChatServer/ExDbConnector/Readme.md

 ﻿# ChatServer ExDB Connector

-This is not directly a part of the OpenMU project.
+This isn't directly a part of the OpenMU project.
 It's more like a side product to make the ChatServer available to users of the 'classical' private MU Servers.
 They have - or maybe had :) - the problem that they are bound to use the original closed source ChatServer of Webzen, if they get it working at all.

 So to offer an open source alternative to the original ChatServer of Webzen, you can use this project to connect the OpenMU-ChatServer with your 'classic' ExDB server.